 Yes, if you don't like the taste of hazelnuts, or you don't have any, then you can swap them for almonds or peanuts in this recipe.
 Have you tried our Honey and Vanilla Almond Butter?

-Because our recipe contains milk, it doesn't store as long as it would if you just used oil.
-You will need to keep it in an air tight container in the fridge and it will keep fresh for 4 days.
+Because our recipe contains milk, it doesn't store as long as it would if you just used oil and it does need to be refrigerated.
+You will need to keep it in an airtight container in the refrigerator and it will keep fresh for a week to 10 days.
 If you want to keep it for longer, you will need to swap the milk for oil.
 If you use oil instead of milk, it will store in a jar in a cupboard for up to 2 weeks.

 If you find that your homemade Nutella is too thick (this really is a preference thing), then you can add a teaspoon of melted coconut oil, until it is your preference consistency.